syed-imam/walmart-product-manager/README.md

 # Walmart Product Manager
-Walmart Product Manager is a Web Application that enables automated data collection from Walmart API and provides useful user interface to the research team.
+Walmart Product Manager is a Web Application that enables automated data collection from Walmart Search API and provides useful user interface to the research team.

 ### Features
-1. **Automatic Data collection** - Node cron job queries the walmart API in fixed intervals of time (20 minutes) <br>
+1. **Automatic Data collection** - Node cron job queries the Walmart Search API in fixed intervals of time (20 minutes) <br>
    (Duration of the time interval can be changed inside config/config.js).
 2. **Data Persistence** - Data fetched from Walmart API is persisted inside MongoDB service hosted on mlab.
 3. **Products Table** - Complete searchable and sortable products table presenting information about products with editable brand names